Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 notes and options for modifying a Conda installation apply to pip installations as well.

-Note that the python version used by `pip-containerize` is the first python executable found on the `PATH`, so it's affected by loading modules.
+Note that the Python version used by `pip-containerize` is the first Python executable found on the `PATH`, so it is affected by loading modules.

 !!! note
     This python used to installed pip packages cannot itself be container-based